SayHomeBuy.com Logo

 You need to analyze how much house you can afford before blindly submitting an application with too high of a mortgage amount.

-• Use our housing calculator
+• Use our "how much you can afford" calculator

 for a quick estimate on how much home you can afford.

-(links to our mortgage loan center)
+(links open new window to our mortgage unit at www.PickMyMortgage.com)

-Additional monthly costs such as real estate taxes, hazardous insurance, and other home ownership related fees can add to your total monthly payment and reduce the amount of home your can afford.
+can add to your total monthly payment and reduce the amount of home your can afford.

 Many times buyers ignore these costs when figuring how much of a home they can afford.
-These costs are considered in your capacity ratios that lenders use to approve your mortgage application:

 Your capacity to repay your mortgage loan is a key factor for lender approval

-Your capacity to repay the mortgage loan is a key factor that lenders use to qualify you for a mortgage loan.
 These ratios determine the level of debt you can consume based on the amount of income you have.

 How much of a down payment do you have?